raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 All three of the TLVs defined here are mandatory for all implementations of DSO.
 Further TLVs may be defined in additional specifications.

-It should be noted that the format for DSO messages (see {{format}}) differs somewhat from the traditional DNS message format used for standard queries and responses.
+The format for DSO messages
+(see {{format}}) differs somewhat from the traditional DNS message format used for standard queries and responses.
 The standard twelve-octet header is used, but the four count fields